whuxuan/online-course/content/authors/吳恩達/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: 吳恩達

+# Username (this should match the folder name)
+authors:
+  - 吳恩達

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Python Instructor
+role: R Instructor

 # Organizations/Affiliations
 organizations: